openfl/lime.openfl.org/_docs/index.md

 ## Use Additional Platforms

-Lime and OpenFL support many [target platforms and operating systems](../getting-started/targets/), including native C++ apps on Windows, macOS, Android, and iOS, HTML5 on the web or as an app with Electron, the HashLink virtual machine, Adobe AIR, and more.
+Lime and OpenFL support many [target platforms and operating systems](../getting-started/targets/), including native C++ apps on Windows, macOS, Linux, Android, and iOS, HTML5 on the web or as an app with Electron, the HashLink virtual machine, Adobe AIR, and more.

 Some target platforms require extra setup before they will work properly with Lime.
 After you confirm that things are running properly, you can try configuring a new platform: